gitam-2021/code-examples/README.md

 ## Explorable Explainations

+1. Explore how output changes when you change the initialization statement, condition statement, increment statment in a [for loop](explorable/loops/for).
-1. What happens when you [change index variable](explorable/loops/index-variable) in a for loop?
+2. What happens when you [change index variable](explorable/loops/index-variable) in a for loop?